luke-h1/pulse/roadmap.md

   * Migrate away from express-apollo to @apollo/server ✅
   * Image uploads - s3 maybe? - maybe with custom model ✅
   * Add filtering by post status for preview purposes - published or draft etc. ✅
-  * Add queues for scheduling posts
   * review how images are going to be embedded into content - potentially its own image mutation where things like the key/id isn't tracked or maybe a custom model for this i.e. ImageBlock or ContentBlockImage ✅
   * split unit tests up into individual describe blocks for a given resolver function ✅
   * use ids instead of slugs ✅
   * sort prisma mock ✅
-  * sort logging for server - need to log execution time, request logging etc.
   * sort out pagination for posts and projects
-  * sort unit/integration tests for server - have had to run jest sequentially for now because of interferance between tests when data is inserted into DB. ✅
+  * sort unit/integration tests for server - have had to run jest sequentially for now because of interferance between tests when data is inserted into DB.✅

   * Cache resolver functions with redis
+  * Add queues for scheduling posts
+  * sort logging for server - need to log execution time, request logging etc.

 FE:
   * Custom package for GQL type generation ✅